ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 Both `rsa` and `ed25519` are types of encryption, which is a way to secure your data.
 You can read more about encryption [https://www.cloudflare.com/learning/ssl/what-is-encryption/](https://www.cloudflare.com/learning/ssl/what-is-encryption/).

 You'll be prompted to save your SSH key into a file.
 You can just press enter to save it in the default location, which is your home directory.

 ```sh
 > Enter a file in which to save the key (/Users/YOU/.ssh/id_ALGORITHM): [Press enter]
 ```

 You'll then be prompted to enter a passphrase.
 You can enter a passphrase or leave it blank.
 If you enter a passphrase, you'll have to enter it every time you use your SSH key.
-If you leave it blank, you won't have to enter it every time you use your SSH key (I would recommend leaving it blank, but it's up to you!).
+If you leave it blank, you won't have to enter it every time you use your SSH key (I would recommend leaving it blank unless you're very good at remembering/storing pass phrases, but it's up to you!).

 ----